Moments and equidistributions of multiplicative analogues of Kloosterman sums: Introduction and the main results

 becomes equidistributed with respect to the Sato--Tate measure $\frac{1}{2\pi}\sqrt{4-x^2}\ud x$ as $p\rightarrow+\infty$ over primes.

 Different from Kloosterman sums, $K(\chi)$ is not real in general.
 It is obvious that $K(\chi)$ vanishes if $\chi$ is odd, i.e., $\chi(-1)=-1,$ and it follows from Weil \cite{We48} that

 when $\chi$ is even and non-trivial.
-It is also natural to expect an equidistribution of $K(\chi)$ in the disk $\{z\in\bC:|z|\leqslant2\}$ as long as $\chi$ runs over a suitable family of even (non-trivial) multiplicative characters mod $p$.
+It is also natural to expect an equidistribution of $K(\chi)$ in the disk $\{z\in\bC:|z|\leqslant2\}$, or that of $|K(\chi)|$ in the interval $[-2,2]$, as long as $\chi$ runs over a suitable family of even (non-trivial) multiplicative characters mod $p$.
 We will see this is in fact the case when all non-trivial even characters are taken into account, and the underlying idea is to consider the moment

 More generally, we put

 for any positive real number $\kappa$ and $n\in\bZ$.